Urthen/mpratt.dev/content/_index.md

 {{< column >}}

 # Michael Pratt
-## Software Engineer - Mentor - Entrepreneur
+## Software Engineer - Mentor - Builder

-Bears
+I'm Michael, and I've had my hands on a keyboard since 1995 when I was in second grade.

 {{< /column >}}